straightvisions/plugin_sv_forms/readme.txt

 ### New Blocks

 * Spam Guard Block
-    * Adds antispam features, to preven your forms from spam.
+    * Adds antispam features, to prevent your forms from spam.

 = 1.4.11 =